 You should see doctor: all checks passed.
 If there are warnings, fix the noted issues.

-clawq workspace init
+clawq workspace

 Check the full runtime status: